-NOTE Examples of projects with specific requirements are human spaceflight, long-term storage, detector technology, planetary exploration.
+NOTE Examples of applications for projects with specific requirements are human spaceflight, long-term storage, detector technology, planetary exploration.

 - e.
-The procurement authority shall list each PCB technology, in conformance with the requirement 5.10b, in the DML as a separate item. - f.
+The procurement authority shall list each PCB technology, in conformance with the requirement 5.11b, in the DML as a separate item. - f.
 Individual raw materials and PCB manufacturing processes need not to be listed in the DML and DPL.

-NOTE This is specified, because raw materials and manufacturing processes are covered by the PCB technology listed in conformance with 6.13e.
+NOTE This is specified, because raw materials and manufacturing processes are covered by the PCB technology listed in conformance with 6.14e.

 - g.
-The procurement authority shall specify for each PCB technology the following: - 1.
-PCB manufacturer; - 2.
+The procurement authority shall specify in the DML for each PCB technology the following: - PCB manufacturer; - 2.
 PCB procurement specification; - 3.
-PCB technology description in conformance with the requirement 5.10b; - 4. traceability to individual PCBs and their PCB approval sheet.
+PCB technology description in conformance with the requirement 5.11b; - 4. traceability to individual PCBs and their PCB approval sheet.